-GCSE Citizenship Studies with Exam Board Experts CPD
+GCSE Citizenship Studies with Teacher Exam Experts CPD

-Experts from all 3 GCSE exam boards will lead discussions about how we can make the most of our time available with year 11, taking into account challenges such as school closures from the pandemic.
-This session will provide support to teachers and educators through planning an effective curriculum for GCSE and developing examination board specific skills.
+Teaching experts will lead discussions about how we can make the most of our time available with year 11, taking into account challenges such as school closures from the pandemic.
+This session will provide support to teachers and educators through planning an effective curriculum for GCSE and developing exam skills and techniques.

-This session will be led by Zoe Baker, ACT Head of Education and CPD, and ACT Regional Ambassadors who are experts in the different examination specifications.
+This session will be led by Zoe Baker, ACT Head of Education and CPD, and the following ACT Regional Ambassadors who are experts in the different examination specifications:

-You will leave the session with GCSE exam specific resources as provided by the exam experts.
+You will leave the session with GCSE exam specific resources as provided by the exam experts, including:

 Generic exam skills and catchup ideas for this year how to make up lost time.

 Each breakout room will focus on a different GCSE board.
 Led by an ACT Ambassador, each room will focus on exam techniques around specific questions, writing frames etc.

 3. a short plenary session with all participants returning to main group.

 If you are a non member and plan to attend more than one CPD event in the year, an Indivdual membership could save you money.
 See membership options before booking this session.

 This event will also support the Early Career Framework in the following areas: